 Rancher can integrate with a variety of popular logging services and tools that exist outside of your Kubernetes clusters.

-Rancher supports integration with the following services:
+Rancher supports the following services:

 Note: You can only configure one logging service per cluster or per project.

 The Docker daemon on each node in the cluster should be configured with the (default) log-driver: